 The only thing holding you back now is yourself.
 Why not take the weekend to pull together a plan.
 It doesn’t need to be complex, just enough to really think about what you need to do to live the life you want.
 Here are the basic points you need to address to move to the next stage and grab your career with both hands and give it a good shake.

 Am I ready to become a contractor or consultant?

 - Do I want to work for myself?

 - Do I know what I’m good at?
 This drives what your contractor strengths are.

 - Do I cash cushion put aside for gaps in my contract work – you’ll need it before you start to ensure it’s there if there’s a dry spell or a delay to starting work for yourself.

 - What am I worth?
 Do your homework on rates for similar roles.

 - How and where do I want to work?

-Before I start my transition:
+Before I start my transition to contracting or consulting